 DAY 13 YEREVAN

-The last day of your trip is to spend at leisure and enjoy a full day exploring Yerevan.
+The last day of your trip is to be spent at leisure enjoying a full day exploring Yerevan.
 Lively streets and cafe’s will greet you at every corner in this city.

 - Stroll around the Republic Square